Paul Hasluck: Other activities

+Recognition and honours

 Hasluck was appointed a Privy Counsellor in 1966.

 On 21 February 1969, as Governor-General-designate, he was appointed a Knight Grand Cross of the Order of St Michael and St George (GCMG).

 During his term as Governor-General, on 29 May 1970, Queen Elizabeth II appointed him a Knight Grand Cross of the Royal Victorian Order (GCVO), an appointment within her personal gift.

 Hasluck received the Commemorative Medal of the 2500th Anniversary of the founding of the Persian Empire on 14 October 1971.

 On 24 April 1979, he was made a Knight Companion of the Order of the Garter (KG).

 The Federal Division of Hasluck is named jointly after Sir Paul and his wife Dame Alexandra Hasluck.